-In our second instalment of homes of the future, following on from future kitchen trends, we delve into what’s in store for the bathroom – evolving from a modest room to a media rich, personalised and customisable space.
+In our second instalment of homes of the future, we delve into what’s in store for the bathroom – evolving from a modest room to a media rich, personalised and customisable space.

 In itself, bathroom entertainment is not all that new a concept – we already shower with the radio on, scan our social media feeds in the bathroom and even set up our laptops and tablets to watch videos while in the bath.
 The future of bathrooms will combine these systems and make them more advanced – surfaces will be waterproof, displays will be interacted with using voice or gesture, sensors will detect your body position to coordinate the ideal location for images and sound, and the wall and floor tiles themselves may act as flat panel speakers and displays.